Toon Silly Stuff

-Toon Silly Stuff is a 1985 role-playing game supplement published by Steve Jackson Games for Toon.
+Toon Silly Stuff is a supplement published by Steve Jackson Games in 1985 for the comic character role-playing game Toon.

 Contents

 Toon Silly Stuff is a supplement in which various cartoony locations are detailed like haunted houses and outer space, along with descriptions of standard cartoon characters.
 It also contains an "Adventure Generator" table for the gamemaster to create instant adventure scenarios.